shankerkarra/student-workbook/src/reflections/wk11/day3.md

 ## What is SQL injection?

-SQL injection is an attack, where malicious code can be sent as a user input which is passed on as parameter for execution.
+SQL injection is an attack, where malicious code can be sent as a user input which can be passed on as parameter for SQL execution.

-SQL injection is an attack in which malicious code is inserted into strings that are later passed to an instance of SQL Server for parsing and execution.
-Any procedure that constructs SQL statements should be reviewed for injection vulnerabilities because SQL Server will execute all syntactically valid queries that it receives.
-Even parameterized data can be manipulated by a skilled and determined attacker.

 ## What are 3 methods SQL injection can be done by?

 User input forms